-I already made a recycled denim basket, this time I give a try with a DIY rug.
-I love how it turns out.
+I already made a recycled denim basket, so it’s no my first time upcycling denim.
+I love how the DIY rug turns out.
 It’s not very complicated to make but it does take time to cut out and sew the fabric pieces together.

 The result was totally worth the time and my son have a nice rug to play in his bedroom.